 When repotting often with high-quality houseplant potting mix, fertilizing may not be necessary.
 However, it can give your plants a growth boost in spring and summer if you’re looking for extra tall and lush plants.

 When should I fertilize my Fiddle Leaf Fig?

 Fertilize in spring and summer when growth is high.
-How often you apply your fertilizer will depend on which type and brand you choose.
+How often you apply your fertilizer depends on your chosen type and brand.

 What is the best fertilizer for Fiddle Leaf Figs?

 An NPK ratio of 3-1-2 is preferred for healthy leaf and stem growth.
 However, if you already have a balanced houseplant fertilizer on hand, that is suitable too.